This simple lemon pound cake is buttery moist, rich, and tastes incredible under a thick layer of lemon glaze.

-- Make the icing: Whisk all of the icing ingredients together and pour over slightly warm cake.
-Allow cake to cool completely before serving.
+- Make the icing: Whisk all of the icing ingredients together and pour over cake.
+Serve immediately or wait until the cake cools completely, which promises neater slices.

-- Cover and store leftover cake at room temperature for up to 5 days.
+- Cover and store leftover cake for up to 3 days at room temperature or up to 1 week in the refrigerator.

 - Make Ahead & Freezing Instructions: You can make the pound cake ahead of time by freezing it.
 (I suggest icing it right before serving.)
 Bake it, cool it, then wrap it in aluminum foil and freeze the loaf as a whole.
 Allow the cake to thaw overnight in the refrigerator, then bring to room temperature before topping with icing and serving.
 The cake freezes well up to 3 months.

 - Lemon Zest: I usually use zest from 1 and 1/2 lemons instead of just 1.
 I like a lot of lemon flavor and if you do too, zest more than just 1 lemon.